bee-keeper/scrapy-example/README.md

 # scrapy-example

-An example project to get know scrapy.
+An example project to get to know scrapy.

 It goes to [Python Challenge](http://www.pythonchallenge.com/) and locally stores everything from within that domain.